NHemmerly/TOP-todo/README.md

 coding the template for cards that appear on the screen into actually making cards appear on the screen based on user input.

-A nice to have for this project would be a checklist included with each tasks where they can be divided into smaller increasingly managable chunks.
+A nice-to-have for this project would be a checklist included with each tasks where they can be divided into smaller increasingly managable chunks.